 Dr. Vogt is the recipient of the 2021 RRPC Leadership Award, the 2020 IEEE Technical Skills Educator Award, the 2018 National Women’s Hall of Fame Keeper of the Flame Award, and the 2017 New York Photonics Education Award.
 Her professional efforts have also been recognized with the Rochester Business Journal 2016 “Forty Under 40” award, the 2015 IDEX KEEP award for high performance, and the 2012 Bausch + Lomb CEO Award.
 With a commitment to the future of OPI industries, Dr. Vogt dedicates time to youth outreach and has been involved with coordinating and presenting optics demonstrations to children and educators both within the Rochester community and internationally.
 She is respected nationally as a speaker and role model for young women in optics.

-In her role as National Marketing Manager, Josanne is responsible for the AmeriCOM brand identity and for developing strategic marketing campaigns to raise awareness of the optics industry and the many career pathways it supports.
-In collaboration with partners in secondary schools and institutions of higher education, nonprofit organizations, and industry, she will implement a range of recruitment and outreach activities to middle- and high-school-aged students, adult learners, and those who influence them as they consider studying and working in optics.
+In her marketing role, Josanne is responsible for the AmeriCOM brand identity and for developing strategic marketing campaigns to raise awareness of the optics industry and the many career pathways it supports.
+As operations director, she coordinates the activities associated with the evaluation and onboarding of a community college to serve as the hub of an AmeriCOM optics ecosystem.
+Both roles rely on close collaboration with partners in secondary schools and institutions of higher education, nonprofit organizations, and industry.
+Working with marketing partners, Josanne implements a range of recruitment and outreach activities to middle- and high-school-aged students, adult learners, and those who influence them as they consider studying and working in optics manufacturing.

 Before joining AmeriCOM, Josanne was president and co-founder of Cognitive Marketing Inc, a brand development and strategic marketing consultancy based in Rochester, NY that serves universities, colleges, independent schools, educationally oriented nonprofit organizations, and economic development initiatives across the country.